liaobnb/ovs/README.rst

  Apache 2 license.
 Our goal is to implement a production quality switch platform that supports standard management interfaces and opens the forwarding functions to programmatic extension and control.

-..
  Open vSwitch is well suited to function as a virtual switch in VM environments.
  In addition to exposing standard control and visibility interfaces to the virtual networking layer, it was designed to support distribution across multiple physical servers.
 Open vSwitch supports multiple Linux-based virtualization technologies including Xen/XenServer, KVM, and VirtualBox.

-..
  The bulk of the code is written in platform-independent C and is easily ported to other environments.
 The current release of Open vSwitch supports the following features:

+-标准的 802.1Q VLAN模型，包含trunk和接入ports `什么是VLAN <study/802.1Q-VLAN.rst>`__.
-- Standard 802.1Q VLAN model with trunk and access ports `VLAN <study/802.1Q-VLAN.rst>`__.
+- Standard 802.1Q VLAN model with trunk and access ports
 - NIC bonding with or without LACP on upstream switch
 - NetFlow, sFlow(R), and mirroring for increased visibility
 - QoS (Quality of Service) configuration, plus policing